 New York, NY, October 6, 2016 –

-Spike, in connection with Weinstein Television, and Shawn “Jay Z” Carter, are pleased to announce a six-part groundbreaking television event that will take a closer look into the criminal justice system in this country.
+Spike and Shawn “Jay Z” Carter are pleased to announce a six-part groundbreaking television event that will take a closer look into the criminal justice system in this country.

 “TIME: The Kalief Browder Story” is a documentary series chronicling the life of a 16 year-old student from the Bronx who spent three years on Rikers Island without ever being convicted of a crime.
 Kalief Browder was walking home from a party when he was arrested for allegedly stealing a backpack.
 He spent an unconscionable three years in jail awaiting trial--two of which were spent in solitary confinement.
 Charges were ultimately dropped, and Browder took his own life shortly after being released.
 Browder’s tragic story has galvanized activists and reformers alike in the name of justice.